 Chatbot still works.
 Comparing its current performance to a test with triggered live chat messages during a test, we have the following results:

-Using a chatbot, we got 70% increase in conversion to signups.
-As for the overall funnel performance, it added 5% to the conversion to sign up.
+Using a chatbot, we got a 70% increase in conversion to signups.
+As for the overall funnel performance, it added 5% to the conversion to sign-up.

 Before work with Dashly, only 23% of users purchased the client’s features.